FacuGenaro/TPE-Web2-Genaro/README.md

 Contraseña: contraseña

-No permite borrar categorias que tengan noticias... no lo hice queriendo pero no me pareció mal.
+No permite borrar categorias que tengan noticias... no es un bug, es una feature.